We went to Jamaica with no agenda, just the desire to relax and take in the experience.

 You cannot flush your toilet paper in Jamaica, instead little trashcans are provided to dispose of it.

 We were not very careful about avoiding the tap water or ice on this trip.
 Neither of us had any problems.

 We had a lot of people concerned for our well being when they learned we had just bought tickets for Jamaica while a travel advisory was in affect.
 Despite everything we heard, we felt safe while in Jamaica.
 Sure, in my own head I was nervous about walking around, but nothing happened during our stay that contributed to this.
 (It really was all in my head.)
 Everyone was very friendly.
-While in the village, people would “holler” at us, but in a nice way.
-We’d be walking around and someone would call out to us “Hey, how ya doin’ mon?”
-“You havin’ a good day mon?”
-We didn’t come across any pushy salesmen where we were at, which surprised me as this tends to be the norm when you stick out as a tourist.
+While in the village, people would call out to us all the time, but in a nice way.
+We’d be walking around and someone would say “Hey, how ya doin’?” or “You havin’ a good day?”
+We didn’t come across any pushy salesmen where we were at, which surprised me as this tends to be the norm when you go somewhere and stick out as a tourist.

 After talking with some of the locals, they confirmed for us that drug trafficking is indeed a thing in Jamaica.
 Unfortunately, some of the people we talked to knew of others in the area who had died or are in jail because of being involved in the drug trade.
-We learned that one common route used in the drug trade has goods originating in South America, before stopping off in Jamaica, then the Caiman Islands, until it reaches its final destination in the United States.
+We learned that one common route used in the drug trade has goods originating in South America, before stopping off in Jamaica, then moving to the Caiman Islands, until they reach their final destination in the United States.